ElenaWilliams/Projects/Statistics/README.md

 ### 4.2.
 Modelling

-I have constructed a regression model to make predictions on how well patients with medical conditions will recover.
+I have constructed a regression model to make predictions on pain levels using their demographic data.
+The dependent variable is a reported pain level and independent variables are age, gender and diagnosis.

-The dependent variable is a pain level measured one year after onset and independent variables are biomarker levels at inclusion.
-Covariates such as age, sex and smoke status were also included in the model.
+The results have shown that Age is strongly related to pain at 0.05 significance level.
+The estimate has a positive sign meaning that the higher the pain the higher the age.
+The diagnosis such as Major depressive and Post-traumatic stress disorders have also shown a relativey strong positive correlation with pain sensations.

-The results have shown that proteins OPG, TGF.beta.1 and IL.6 are strongly related to pain at 0.05 significance level.
-Both estimates have negative sign meaning that the higher the pain the lower the protein level or vice versa.
+The Adjusted R-squared is 0.07, the model explains 7% of the distribution, which is not great but still an acceptable rate in the social sciences.

 ```{r,warning=FALSE}
 set.seed(101)